alfredbaudisch/pardall_markdown/README.md

 ### How to sync content to PardallMarkdown?
 PardallMarkdown watches for changes from a given content folder (configured via `:root_path`), but there's nothing special about the content folder.
 Just add and sync content to the content folder normally.

+The folder contents can be changed manually or via a Git repository.

+PardallMarkdown has support to watch a Git repository (configured via `:remote_repository_url`), repository changes are fetched automatically, and PardallMarkdown rebuilds the contents also automagically.
+The [Phoenix demo project](https://github.com/alfredbaudisch/pardall_markdown_phoenix_demo) fetches content from [PardallMarkdown's Sample Content repository](https://github.com/alfredbaudisch/pardall_markdown_sample_content), so you can see how it works.

 ### How to write Markdown locally in your computer and publish it immediately to a PardallMarkdown application or website?
 As written above, PardallMarkdown watches for changes in a folder.
 This way, you can sync content from a local source to a remote destination via any way as you would do with or without PardallMarkdown, for example: Git, SyncThings, scp, etc.